 The gliding operations at North Hill are largely not affected from constraints of airspace, however there are a few local rules to be aware of.

-Devon and Somerset Gliding Club (DSGC) at North Hill operates within the ATZ of Dunkeswell airfield and partly within the drop zone of the parachuting club at Dunkeswell airfield.
+Devon and Somerset Gliding Club (DSGC) at North Hill operates within the ATZ of Dunkeswell airfield and partly within the drop zone of Skydive Buzz, the parachuting organisation at Dunkeswell airfield.

 Dunkeswell Ground operates on 123.480.